attilammagyar/js80p/README.txt

 ------

-Each oscillator can be tuned separately by clicking on the tuning selector in the title bar of the oscillator.
-The following options are available:
+Each oscillator can be tuned separately by clicking on the tuning selector in the title bar of the oscillator, allowing maximum flexibility; for example, you can have continuously updated tuning for one oscillator, and have the other update its frequency tables only for "NOTE ON" events.

- * "440 12TET": the usual 12 tone equal temperament tuning, where the "A4" MIDI
-   note is 440 Hz.

- * "432 12TET": 12 tone equal temperament with "A4" set to 432 Hz.
+The following tuning options are available:

+ * "C MTS-ESP": continuously query information from an MTS-ESP tuning provider (usually another plugin) when at least one note is playing, and update the frequency of all sounding notes that haven't reached the Release portion of their volume envelopes yet, on the fly.
+The tuning selector displays "on" when a tuning provider is available, and "off" when no tuning provider is found.
+In the latter case, notes will fall back to 440 Hz 12 tone equal temperament.

- * "MTS-ESP1": query tuning information from an MTS-ESP tuning provider (usually another plugin) for evey "NOTE ON" MIDI event.
+ * "N MTS-ESP": query tuning information from an MTS-ESP tuning provider (usually another plugin) for evey "NOTE ON" MIDI event.
 Already sounding notes are kept unchanged.
 The tuning selector displays "on" when a tuning provider is available, and "off" when no tuning provider is found.
 In the latter case, new notes will fall back to 440 Hz 12 tone equal temperament.

- * "MTS-ESP2": continuously query information from an MTS-ESP tuning provider (usually another plugin) when at least one note is being played, and update the frequency of sounding notes that haven't reached the Release part of their volume envelopes, in real-time, on the fly.
-The tuning selector displays "on" when a tuning provider is available, and "off" when no tuning provider is found.
-In the latter case, notes will fall back to 440 Hz 12 tone equal temperament.
+ * "440 12TET": the usual 12 tone equal temperament tuning, where the "A4"
+   MIDI note is 440 Hz.

+ * "432 12TET": 12 tone equal temperament with "A4" set to 432 Hz.

 Setting up MTS-ESP on Windows
 -----------------------------

-Download and install either the free MTS-ESP MINI plugin from https://oddsound.com/mtsespmini.php or the paid MTS-ESP SUITE plugin from https://oddsound.com/mtsespsuite.php by ODDSOUND.
+Download and install either the free MTS-ESP MINI plugin from https://oddsound.com/mtsespmini.php or the paid MTS-ESP SUITE plugin from https://oddsound.com/mtsespsuite.php by ODDSound.
 Follow the instuctions on the website, where you can also find the User Guide documentation for each product.